Unless you’ve been living under a rock you have probably heard all about the newest fashion controversy. Yep, that’s right. Rompers. Rompers for men.

 Berger, however, puts it down to social capital – the idea that we share things that make us look good so that we may further facilitate co-operation within groups that share our norms, values and understanding.
 It is the glue for innovation.
 RompHim’s viral success can also be attributed to the memorable nature of the campaign, its perceived practical value and the fact that the campaign was made public as, in his words, and I quote, “built to show, built to grow”.

-Once upon a time it could have taken years for the information on the latest trends in Paris to reach other parts of the world.
+Once upon a time it could have taken years for the information on the latest trends in one city to reach other parts of the world.
 Today fashion moves around the globe instantaneously.
 But thanks to globalisation and the RompHim being spreadable af we are seeing trends being adopted by the global masses quicker than ever.

 You are what you wear,